 If you would like to view the full listing of the Rules and Regulations please click here.

 1. Applications.
-Applications for exhibit space should be returned via the Online Exhibitor Registration System, by mail or fax with a 50 percent deposit.
-Telephone reservations are not acceptable.
+Applications for exhibit space should be returned via the Online Exhibitor Registration System with a 50 percent deposit.
+Telephone, email and fax reservations are not acceptable.
 Exhibit space, as outlined on the floor plan, will be allocated as set forth herein.

 3. Correspondence.
 Direct all correspondence to Trade Show Manager or Alexa Hujik, Oregon Dental Association, 8699 SW Sun Pl, Wilsonville, OR 97070-9611; Ph: 503-218-2010 / 800-452-5628 x109; Fax: 503-218-2009; Email: email@example.com.
 Oregon Dental Conference® information is also available online at www.oregondentalconference.org.